 If you buy a complete mushroom kit, the instructions will give a time frame for picking your mushroom harvest.
-This is really a gist, since depending upon conditions, the mushrooms may be ready to pick a couple of days earlier or later than the instructed date.
+This is really an estimate since, depending upon conditions, the mushrooms may be ready to pick a couple days earlier or later than the instructed date.
 Also, size is not an indicator of when to pick.
 Bigger isn’t always better.
 The general rule of thumb is to begin picking your mushroom harvest when the caps turn from convex to concave – turning down to turning up.

-Oyster mushroom harvesting should occur 3-5 days after you see the first mushrooms begin to form.
+Oyster mushroom harvesting should occur three to five days after you see the first mushrooms begin to form.
 You are looking for the cap of the largest mushroom in the group to go from turning down at the edges to turning up or flattening out at the edges.

-Shitake mushrooms are grown on logs and that is how they are sold as kits.
-Or you can establish a shitake garden by cutting your own logs during the mushroom’s dormant season and then inoculating them yourself.
-The latter option requires patience since mushroom harvesting won’t take place for 6-12 months!
+Shitake mushrooms are grown on logs and that is how they’re sold as kits.
+You can establish a shitake garden by cutting your own logs during the mushroom’s dormant season and then inoculating them yourself.
+The latter option requires patience since mushroom harvesting won’t take place for 6 to 12 months!
 If you purchase pre-inoculated logs or sawdust blocks for your home, they should fruit right away.
 A couple of days after you see the first signs of growth, they will begin to cap.
-Three days later or so, you will have the first good sized shitakes ready to harvest.
-Picking your shitake mushroom harvest will take place over time and, with proper care, shitake logs can produce for 4-6 years, maybe even longer.
+Three days later or so, you will have the first good-sized shitakes ready to harvest.
+Picking your shitake mushroom harvest will take place over time and, with proper care, shitake logs can produce for four to six years, maybe even longer.

 How to Harvest Mushrooms at Home